Rodney Govens Campaigns for Congress in Hardy, Arkansas: Trump Campaigns for President at the Alabama-Georgia Game in Tuscaloosa

 A sign outside Bryant-Denny Stadium before the Alabama-Georgia game makes fun of Trump’s debunked claim of migrants eating peoples’ dogs in Springfield, Ohio, turning it into a meme about beating the Georgia Bulldogs: NAJ screen shot from a Google image

-But former President Donald Trump was in Tuscaloosa for the game Saturday night after railing against immigrants on the campaign trail in the Rust Belt.
+ABC never mentioned it in the game broadcast, which is also weird, but former President Donald Trump was in Tuscaloosa for the game Saturday night after railing against immigrants on the campaign trail in the Rust Belt.

-Some Alabama fans took a meme about this and sported signs, stickers and buttons that read: “They’re eating the Dawgs!”
+Some Alabama fans took a meme about this and turned it into a football joke about beating the Georgia Bulldogs, sporting signs, stickers and buttons that read: “They’re eating the Dawgs!”

-Not everyone on campus was thrilled with Trump’s visit or the weird joke.
+Not everyone on campus was thrilled with Trump’s visit, or the weird joke.

 “There is, I think, a silent majority among the students that are not with Trump,” said Braden Vick, president of Alabama’s College Democrats.
 Vick pointed to recent elections when Democratic candidates, including President Joe Biden in 2020, vastly outperformed their statewide totals in precincts around the campus.